mattermost/mattermost-developer-documentation/site/content/blog/2020-07-27-automated-ui-testing-with-cypress.md

 ### 3. Organize custom commands

-[Cypress custom commands](https://docs.cypress.io/api/cypress-api/custom-commands.html#Syntax) are beneficial for automating a workflow that is repeated in tests over and over again.
+{{< newtabref href="https://docs.cypress.io/api/cypress-api/custom-commands.html#Syntax" title="Cypress custom commands" >}} are beneficial for automating a workflow that is repeated in tests over and over again.
 You may use it to override or extend the behaviour of built-in commands or to create a new one and take advantage of Cypress internals it comes with.
 However, it can get easily out of control, hard to discover, and hard to avoid adding similar or duplicate commands.
-As of this writing, we have almost [200 commands](https://github.com/mattermost/mattermost-webapp/tree/master/e2e/cypress/support) and the following guidelines helped us level up organizing properly:
+As of this writing, we have almost {{< newtabref href="https://github.com/mattermost/mattermost-webapp/tree/master/e2e/cypress/support" title="200 commands" >}} and the following guidelines helped us level up organizing properly:
 - Do specific things as the name suggests.
-- Organize by folder and file - especially with the bulk of [API commands](https://github.com/mattermost/mattermost-webapp/tree/master/e2e/cypress/support/api) where we structured based on how the [API reference](https://api.mattermost.com/) is set up.
+- Organize by folder and file - especially with the bulk of {{< newtabref href="https://github.com/mattermost/mattermost-webapp/tree/master/e2e/cypress/support/api" title="API commands" >}} where we structured based on how the {{< newtabref href="https://api.mattermost.com/" title="API reference" >}} is set up.
 - Standard naming convention - by adding prefix to denote something.
 Ex. `cy.apiLogin(user)` means user login is done directly via REST API, or `cy.uiChangeMessageDisplaySetting(display)` means changing message display setting is done via UI workflow.
-- Make it discoverable through autocompletion and intellisense - by adding [type definitions](https://github.com/mattermost/mattermost-webapp/blob/277a5cafac5385b1e283952a0881f459cffcbe94/e2e/cypress/support/api/user.d.ts#L21-L31) for each custom commands with comments for in-code documentation.
+- Make it discoverable through autocompletion and intellisense - by adding {{< newtabref href="https://github.com/mattermost/mattermost-webapp/blob/277a5cafac5385b1e283952a0881f459cffcbe94/e2e/cypress/support/api/user.d.ts#L21-L31" title="type definitions" >}} for each custom commands with comments for in-code documentation.
 ![autocompletion gif](/blog/2020-07-27-automated-ui-testing-with-cypress/autocompletion_and_intellisense.gif)

 ### 4. Be explicit in the test block